 Giving your beagle a Treat Dispenser is a great way of keeping them entertained in the home.
 However, if they’re not supervised and a treat rolls under the couch, there is a good chance you may have to buy a new one (a couch that is!)

-This happened to us many moons ago where our first beagle literally chewed through the side of the couch to get a measly treat.
+This happened to us many moons ago when our first beagle literally chewed through the side of the couch to get a measly treat.
 True story.

 3. Limit Indoor Zoomies!